 Did you know these facts about our Civil Engineering department at Swansea?

-- It is ranked 13th in the UK (The Times University Guide 2019)
+- It is ranked 10th in the UK for Research Quality and overall by the Times Good University Guide 2020.

 Your Structural Engineering Experience